MIT Media Lab

 June 8-9, 2020

-The program provides you with access to the experts at the heart of the digital revolution.
-In carefully curated sessions, you’ll gain unique insights into the next wave of innovation that is connecting our world in surprising and inspiring new ways.
+The program provides you with access to the experts at the heart of the new digital economy.
+With these carefully curated sessions, you’ll gain unique insights into the technologies that are changing today's status quo.
 Check back for updates.

 Registration includes two full days of conference sessions, a networking reception on June 8, and a closing toast on June 9, as well as The Download, our email newsletter delivered to your inbox every weekday.
 Paying attendees will also receive a complimentary one-year digital subscription to MIT Technology Review.